2018ik/2018ik.github.io/_wiki/home_meeting.markdown

 The way to meet in the homes lasted a very short time, and after the early apostles by the second century, the church began meeting solely in large congregations.
 As a result, big evangelists were raised up, and each individual member lost their function.
 Without home meetings, it is difficult for each member of the Body to function, and therefore it is difficult for the Body to be built up.

 Meeting in the homes allows each person to open up and share experiences with each other, which allow for mutual building.

+## Trivia

+1. Paul preached the gospel in his own rented dwelling, not a chapel or cathedral (Acts 28:30).
+2. George Müller was saved in a home meeting.

 ## Related Terms